tohojo/sqm-scripts/README.md

     `cd ./current_sqm_base`

-6. Note for OpenWrt: The final step will overwrite your router's current sqm configuration file (at `/etc/config/sqm`).
+6. Optional for OpenWrt: The final step will overwrite your router's current sqm configuration file (at `/etc/config/sqm`).
 If you want to preserve the current configuration, delete the newly created config file from the local `etc/config`:

     `rm -r etc/config`

-7. Now, use scp to copy the new scripts to the router:
+7. Now, use scp to copy the new scripts to the router.
+Change `$YOUR.SQM.HOSTNAME` to the address/DNS name for your computer - probably `192.168.1.1` or on cerowrt `gw.hom.lan`.
+If your account on the router is not "root", change "root" to your account:

-    `scp -r ./* $USER@YOUR.SQM.HOSTNAME:/`
+    `scp -r ./* root@$YOUR.SQM.HOSTNAME/`

 Note this method relies on the presence of the required qdiscs on the router/destination host.
 On openwrt, you should first install the "normal" sqm-scripts package to take care of all the dependencies, then use this procedure to update to the newest sqm-scripts.